concordic/demos/README.md

 Once a demo is complete, restructure the hierarchy for demo code to be in `src/<demo>/<api>`, where `<demo>` is the demo name and `<api>` is the GPU api in use, then pull request to main.

-When creating a new feature branch, branch off the `template` branch, which contains the original organizational template.
+When creating a new feature branch, branch off this branch, which contains the original organizational template.
 Make sure to modify the `README.md` to list primary collaborators.